-Change several bugs at once: If your account is sufficiently empowered, you can make the same change to all the bugs in the list - for Send mail to bug assignees: Sends mail to the assignees of all bugs on the list.

-Edit Search: If you didn't get exactly the results you were looking for, you can return to the Query page through this link and make so Remember Search As: You can give a search a name and remember it; a link will appear in your page footer giving you quick access to
+Change several bugs at once: If your account is sufficiently empowered, and more than one bug appear in the bug list, this link is disposed mail to bug assignees: If more than one bug appear in the bug list and there are at least two distinct bug assignees, this links is described Edit Search: If you didn't get exactly the results you were looking for, you can return to the Query page through this link and make some Remember Search As: You can give a search a name and remember it; a link will appear in your page footer giving you quick access to

 If you would like to access the bug list from another program it is often useful to have the list returned in something other than HTML.
 By adding the ctype=type parameter into the bug list URL you can specify several alternate formats.
-The supported formats are: Comma Separated Values (ctype=csv), iCalendar (ctype=ics), RDF Site Summary (RSS) 1.0 (ctype=rss), ECMAScript, also known as JavaScript (ctype=js), and finally Resource Description Framework RDF/XML (ctype=rdf).
+Besides the types described above, the following formats are also supported: ECMAScript, also known as JavaScript (ctype=js), and Resource Description Framework RDF/XML (ctype=rdf).